 How many marathons have you done?

-“I’ve done two marathons and I’m currently in training for a third.
-I’ve also done the Great North Run for seven years running and plenty of other events and half marathons all over the country and in Europe.
+“I’ve done three full marathons.
+I’ve also ran the Great North Run for seven years in a row and plenty of other events and half marathons all over the country and in Europe.

-“I was supposed to be doing the London Marathon but it’s been postponed twice.
-The one I’m training for is the virtual London Marathon, which I’ll be doing with some runners for the Calvert Trust.
+“I was supposed to be doing the London Marathon, but after two postponements I recently completed the virtual London Marathon with some runners for the Calvert Trust.

-“We’ll be doing laps of Watchtree nature reserve, and it will be good to do it with other people and have that bit of support.
+“We did this at Watchtree nature reserve.
+It was good to do it with other people and have that bit of support.”

 What do you enjoy most about running?